 Some people will cope better with a puppy, while others may prefer an older dog.
 People should select a pet only after considering important factors like size, activity level, and temperament.

-The right match between humans and their animal companion is very personal, and because of the commitment involved, an important part of the process is for the owner to fully understand and be prepared for the responsibility.
+The right match between humans and their animal companions is very personal, and because of the commitment involved, an important part of the process is for the pet parent to fully understand and be prepared for the responsibility.

 It’s a sad reality that, at holiday times like Christmas and Easter, puppy mills and backyard breeders make a profit from selling pets who are often unhealthy or have likely been neglected since they were born and bred in inhumane environments.